 A: See the “CANCELLATIONS, INSURANCE, AND CONDUCT” tab below on this page.

-A: We recommend travel insurance through Travel Guard.
+A: We recommend travel insurance through Global Rescue.
 In the unlikely event that you must use your travel insurance, we will comply with your request for any documentation or information the insurance company needs.

-We recommend taking out additional travel insurance through Travel Guard as additional protection for changes and cancellations.
+We recommend taking out additional travel insurance through Global Rescue as additional protection for changes and cancellations.
 In the unlikely event that you must use your travel insurance, we are fully willing to comply with your request for any documentation or information the insurance company needs.

 Disclaimer & Liability

-All customer participants must agree to indemnify and hold the Sailing Collective, its insurers, affiliates and captains harmless for any injury or death arising from swimming, windsurfing, kayaking, or the use of dinghies, snorkels, masks, scuba equipment, or other equipment, the use of drugs, consumption of alcohol, unauthorized motoring, sailing or motoring in areas designated as hazardous by the Sailing Collective.
-The Sailing Collective LLP and its member captains and crew are not held accountable for any injury caused by malfunction of a vessel that is not owned and maintained by the Sailing Collective.
+All customer participants must agree to indemnify and hold the Sailing Collective, its insurers, affiliates and captains harmless for any injury or death arising from uncontrollable circumstances of travel and the nature of the Journey.
+The Sailing Collective LLC and its member captains and crew are not held accountable for any injury caused by malfunction of a vessel that is not owned and maintained by the Sailing Collective.
 In the case of an injury, the passenger remains responsible for the negligent acts that may result in harming the passenger and fellow crew.

 Behavior & Conduct